niktaas/TAAROFBENCH/README.md

  `evaluation/`

-**`evaluation.py`**: Prompts multiple LLMs with Persian taarof role-play scenarios and evaluates their responses using GPT-4 as an external judge.
+**`evaluation.py`**: Prompts LLMs with Persian taarof role-play scenarios and evaluates their responses using GPT-4 as an external judge.

  `adaption/`